-- At the group level, we consulted source documents and conducted interviews to confirm the qualitative information (organization, policies, actions), we performed analytical procedures on the quantified data and, based on sample testing, checked the data calculations and consolidation and we verified the consistency of this data with the other information in the management report; - We selected a representative sample of entities4 based on their business operations, materiality in relation to consolidated indicators, location and a risk analysis, and conducted interviews to ensure that the procedures had been properly applied.
+- At the group level, we consulted source documents and conducted interviews to confirm the qualitative information (organization, policies, actions), we performed analytical procedures on the quantified data and, based on sample testing, checked the data calculations and consolidation and verified the consistency of this data with the other information in the management report; - We selected a representative sample of entities4 based on their business operations, materiality in relation to consolidated indicators, location and a risk analysis, and conducted interviews to ensure that the procedures had been properly applied.
 We also performed detailed sample tests to check calculations and reconcile the data to the underlying documents.
-The selected sample covers 65% of Group headcount and between 57 and 87% of the quantified environmental data provided.
+The selected sample covers between 17% and 68% of the quantified social data presented and between 50 and 100% of the quantified environmental data presented.